This post may contain affiliate links. Please read our disclosure policy.

 They’re also naturally sweetened with maple syrup, and infused with nutrient-rich pumpkin puree.
 Pumpkin pie spice adds quintessential fall flavor, and chocolate chips add a layer of sweet decadence.

 These bars only take 10 minutes to prepare, and 30-ish minutes to bake.
-You truly can't get easier for homemade pumpkin desserts.
+You truly can’t get easier for healthy pumpkin desserts.

 I love to enjoy one (or two) as a mid-day snack or to satisfy a sweet tooth.
 Both kids and adults swoon over their moist texture and pumpkin-y flavor.